Isepamicin

-Isepamicin (also Isepamycin) is an aminoglycoside antibiotic.
+Isepamicin (isepamycin) is an aminoglycoside antibiotic.

 It was patented in 1973 and approved for medical use in 1988.
 It has been identified by the World Health Organization as a Critically Important Antimicrobial for human use.

+Synthesis

+Isepamicin can be synthesized by derivatization of gentamicin B (1) with benzyl N-[(2S)-3-(2,5-dioxopyrrolidin-1-yl)-2-hydroxy-3-oxopropyl]carbamate (2), followed by deprotection.